twjeffery/DIO-test-2/_design_system/patterns/logging-in.md

 ---
 layout: default
-title: Logo
+title: Logging in
-parent: Guidelines
-nav_order: 12
+nav_order: 4
 ---

-# Logo
+# Logging in
 {: .no_toc }

 ## On this page